PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-WROOM.md

 ### Problem with flashing ESP32: Download tool shows `FINISH`, but no green progress bar appeared.`
 Ensure the top left checkbox is checked.
 The top row should be green.
 Ensure the correct COM is selected, and BAUD is set to 460800.
 Then try flashing again.

-### Unable to connect to the ESP32.
+### Unable to connect to the ESP32. e.g. stuck on `Connecting...`

 If you are unable to connect to the ESP32 in step 4, it means the ESP32 either isn't booting up properly, or it isn't properly flashed.

+Try the following:
+ - Ensure you have reset the device.
+Try disconnecting the cable to the ESP32-S3 device, then reconnect it.
+ - Try different USB cables and different USB ports.
-Ensure you have reset the device.
-Try clicking the `RST/EN` button.
-You may also try disconnecting and reconnecting the cable to the ESP32 device.
-If this still fails, review step 2 above and ensure that you flashed the firmware properly onto the device.
+ - If this still fails, review [step 2](#step-2-flash-the-firmware-to-the-esp32) above (Flash the firmware to the ESP32) and ensure that you flashed the firmware properly onto the device.

 ### ESP32 fails to connect to Switch.